Enjoying Tradfolk? Click here to find out how you can support us

 For the villages directly involved – Dungworth, Worrall, Stannington, Oughtibridge, Wharncliffe Side – there is still a broad collective knowledge of the traditions’ existence, even if not everyone continues to take part.
 In Stannington, for example, the annual live nativity which traipses the three local pubs with donkeys, sheep and a newborn baby in tow and attracts a few hundred people, involves the singing of local carols, rather than better-known counterparts.

-The University of Sheffield usually runs a local carols workshop for staff and students, and local folk organisation Soundpost runs Carols In The Winter Gardens as an introductory outreach event in December (in 2023 happening on the 2nd).
+The University of Sheffield usually runs a local carols workshop for staff and students, and local folk organisation Soundpost runs Carols In The Winter Gardens as an introductory outreach event in December (in 2024 happening on Sunday 15 December).

 Across the rest of Sheffield, however, the tradition is largely confined to those with an interest in folk music and song generally.
 It forms a big part of the traditional longsword performances by Grenoside and Handsworth teams on Boxing Day, for example.